Fabrika automobila Priboj: 1990s–2010s: Limited operation

 FAP 2640 rigid dump truck, a copy of the Mercedes-Benz NG, exhibited at IAA 2012 in Hanover, Germany.

-During severe economic crisis in Serbia in the 1990s, FAP lost many markets and significantly deteriorated in terms of research and production.
-During the 2000s, it offered many variants of vehicles based on old Mercedes tooling, with different engines manufactured by Mercedes-Benz, Cummins, MAN, and Famos, FAP was producing vehicles for domestic use and exports.
-Exported vehicles could be found in many countries worldwide like Egypt, Nigeria, Libya, Sudan, Syria, etc.
+During a severe economic crisis in Serbia in the 1990s, FAP sales went down.
+This resulted in significantly less vehicle production and research into new products.

+During the 2000s, FAP offered many variants of vehicles based on old Mercedes tooled models.
+These vehicles used different engines manufactured by Mercedes-Benz, Cummins, MAN, and FAMOS.
+Despite their past financial difficulties, FAP was able to produce vehicles for both domestic and international markets.
+Exported vehicles can still be found in many countries such as Egypt, Nigeria, Libya, Sudan, and Syria.

 Production lines consisted of military and civilian vehicles.
-FAP also built chassis, trailers aggregates (axles, transmissions, spare parts, cabins, shipbuilding parts etc.).
-All produced vehicles had EURO 3, EURO 4 or EURO 5 engines type.
+FAP also built chassis, trailers aggregates (axles, transmissions, spare parts, cabins, and shipbuilding parts).
+All vehicles produced had Euro 3, Euro 4, or Euro 5.

 2014–present: Military-oriented production

-In 2014, Finnish truck maker Sisu Auto had put offer to buy FAP, in cooperation with the Government of Serbia.
-However, the negotiations were shut down due to disagreements in strategy between the parties.
-Over the years, the Government of Serbia has worked to revitalize company; in the process more than 1,000 employees have left the company with severance payments.
+In 2014, Finnish truck maker Sisu Auto put an offer to buy FAP in collaboration with the Government of Serbia.
+However, negotiations were shut down due to disagreements in strategy between all parties.
+Over the years, the Government of Serbia has worked to revitalize FAP.
+This has led to more than 1,000 employees leaving FAP with severance payments.

-Since 2014, FAP operates as manufacturer and overhaul provider for the Serbian Army.
-In 2017, FAP delivered ten new trucks to the Serbian Army, as part of 2.5 million euros deal with the Serbian Ministry of Defence.
-In 2022, FAP signed a new contract with the Ministry of Defence, worth 3.1 million euros.
+Since 2014, FAP has operated as a manufacturer and overhaul provider for the Serbian Army.
+In 2017, FAP delivered ten new trucks to the Serbian Army, as part of a €2.5 million deal with the Serbian Ministry of Defence.
+In 2022, FAP signed a new contract with the Ministry of Defence worth €3.1 million.

-In 2023, on its 70th anniversary, FAP presented a prototype for a facelifted civilian truck, called the FAP 2240.
-It features a new grille, front bumper and headlights, as well as a completely overhauled interior taken from the Chinese BeiBen NG80.
-The truck is equipped with a 6 cylinder Mercedes-Benz OM457 engine, making 400 HP, and a 16-speed ZF Ecosplit manual transmission.
-The fuel tank holds up to 400 litres and the top speed of the truck is said to be 95 km/h.
+On its 70th anniversary in 2023, FAP presented a prototype for a facelifted civilian truck called the FAP 2240.
+The 2240 featured a new grille, front bumper and headlight design as well as a completely overhauled interior taken from the Chinese BeiBen NG80.
+The FAP 2240 is equipped with a 6 cylinder Mercedes-Benz OM457 engine making 400 HP and a 16-speed ZF Ecosplit manual transmission.
+The FAP 2240 can also hold up to 400 litres of fuel and has a top speed of 95 km/h.
 The FAP 2240 has yet to reach series production.